bids-standard/bids-website/_pages/index.md

 ## Specification vs. Ecosystem

-Since the inception of BIDS as a specification on how to organize neuroimaging data, a large ecosystem of tools and ressources has evolved around BIDS.
+Since the inception of the BIDS specification that documents how to organize neuroimaging data, a large ecosystem of tools and ressources has evolved around BIDS.

 A few of the key elements of this ecosystem are the [BIDS-validator](https://github.com/bids-standard/bids-validator), to automatically check datasets for adherence to the specification, [OpenNeuro](https://openneuro.org/), as a database for BIDS formatted datasets, and [BIDS-Apps](https://doi.org/10.1371/journal.pcbi.1005209), a collection of portable neuroimaging pipelines that understand BIDS datasets.